dlredden/rlse/README.md

 In this example:

 - The uniqueFriendlyFeatureName feature is enabled only in the dev environment.
-- The environment can be determined dynamically from the `APP_ENV` environment variable or explicitly passed when testing the feature flag.
+- The environment can be determined dynamically from the `APP_ENV` or `VERCEL_ENV` environment variable or explicitly passed when testing the feature flag.

 ## Usage